Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Puneet, good morning.

 I think in last quarter, you did 12%.
-You pointed to a strong backlog going into the quarter as well.
-So just wondering sort of how sustainable is that into the second half, given that these are instruments and not sort of consumables and services that you have highlighted as being a larger part of the business.
-And anything on the analytical instruments you could share on this strength of maybe potentially continuing into 2023, given the backlog or not would be really helpful.
+You had pointed to a strong backlog going into the quarter as well.
+So just wondering sort of how sustainable is that into the second half, given that these are instruments and not sort of consumables and services that you've highlighted as being a larger part of the business.
+But -- and anything on the analytical instruments you could share on this strength maybe potentially continuing into 2023, given the backlog or not would be really helpful.

 Marc Casper -- Chairman, President, and Chief Executive Officer